Do I need a broker?

 What will it cost?

 Brokers charge for their services, but they’re required to be transparent about their fees, so you can make an informed decision about whether you want to proceed.
 Since they can negotiate with insurance providers they may be able to save you money on your policies.

 Where can I find a broker?

-The National Insurance Brokers Association (NIBA) website* is a good place to start or dial 1300 53 10 73.
+The NIBA Need a broker website* is a good place to start.
 There you can find details of local brokers and advice on the questions you should ask to make sure they’re right for you.